"Most people, most of the time, learn most of what they know outside the classroom." - George Tressel (1990)

-The successful candidate is expected to attend the award presentation ceremony held prior to the Canadian Science Writers' Association Awards Banquet in Toronto, Ontario on June 7, 2014.
+The successful candidate is expected to attend the award presentation ceremony held prior to the Canadian Science Writers' Association Awards Banquet in Saskatoon, Saskatchewan on May 30, 2015.
 All reasonable travel and hotel expenses will be reimbursed to the award winner.

 The award is administered in full by CHR and the judging panel is independent of Sanofi Pasteur.
 Competition results are released sometime in May.

 There is no application form.
 Entries may be submitted directly by journalists or recommended by others (e.g. editors, colleagues, scientific societies, or the public) and should include the following information in this order: